BabyShung/SplashWindow/README.md

 There is a "Demo" folder in the repo.
 You will find three targets, two of them are the needed frameworks.
 Just run the project and you can drag both SplashWindow.framework and ZHExtension.framework to your "Linked Frameworks and Libraries".

-Make sure "Always Embed Swift Standard Libraries" in "Build Settings" is set to Yes.

 ## Warnings (Please read)
 - iOS8+